surniaulula/wpsso/readme.txt

 = 8.5.1-dev.3 =

-(2020/09/17) Additional translation string adjustments for the Setup Guide.
-Added an acknowledgement message when the Site Address URL value has changed.
+(2020/09/17) Additional translation string updates for the Setup Guide.
 Fixed All In One SEO Pack plugin detection.
+Fixed Squirrly SEO conflict notification texts and links.

 = 8.5.0 =